Huw Jones (rugby union)

-Huw Richard Forbes Jones (born 17 December 1993) is a Scottish international rugby union player who plays as a centre, although he can also play as a full-back or winger.
-He is in his second spell playing for Glasgow Warriors, having spent the 2021-22 season playing in England for Harlequins.
+Huw Richard Forbes Jones (born 17 December 1993) is a Scottish professional rugby union player who plays as a centre for United Rugby Championship club Glasgow Warriors and the Scotland national team.

-Background
+Early life

 Jones was born in Leith in Edinburgh in the Eastern General Hospital to parents Bill and Hillary.
 At the time of Jones' birth, his father coached at George Watson's College where Scott Hastings was among those he coached.
 His parents had previously studied at Edinburgh University.
 Jones' maternal grandfather is also Scottish.
-His father has Welsh heritage reflected in the name, Huw Jones.
+His father is Welsh reflected in the name, Huw Jones.

-When he was two years old his family moved from Musselburgh to Kent.
+When he was two years old his family moved from Musselburgh to Kent, and then Lincoln.
 Jones was later schooled at Millfield in Somerset.